corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/introduction.md

 ### jmeter-corda

-Apache JMeter can be fairly tricky to run in a specific configuration - therefore the Corda Enterprise performance test suite provides a wrapper around JMeter that comes in a fat JAR with all required dependencies and a default configuration, and sets up the required directories and config files that JMeter needs to start.
+Apache JMeter can be fairly tricky to run in a specific configuration - therefore the Corda: Enterprise Edition  performance test suite provides a wrapper around JMeter that comes in a fat JAR with all required dependencies and a default configuration, and sets up the required directories and config files that JMeter needs to start.
 It is also bundled with a set of default Corda performance test samplers.
 On top of that, it supports opening SSH tunnels to machines running remote JMeter server